CIVI-DT: News operation

 Since Mack's arrival, the station has been honoured with a number of industry awards.
 In 2006, it received three Edward R. Murrow Awards from the Radio-Television News Directors Association International, for Best Newscast, Best Investigative Reporting and Best Sports Reporting.
 It was the second straight year the station won Murrows for its newscast and investigative reporting.
 In 2005, the station won eight industry awards, including two Edward R. Murrow Awards from RTNDA International, for Best Newscast and Best Investigative Reporting; and top news honours from the British Columbia Association of Broadcasters.

+The station's weekend 6:00 p.m. newscasts were cancelled as of February 3, 2021, due to budget cuts made by Bell Media.
+In the wake of further cuts announced by Bell in 2023, the station replaced its early-evening newscasts with a single half-hour 4:30 p.m. newscast (repeated at 6:00 p.m.) on weekdays, anchored from Vancouver, effective June 19.
+The Times Colonist reported that this was the station's only remaining daily newscast.